springernature/frontend-playbook/markup/house-style.md

 Here are some suggestions to work around these:

-- Interfaces could be redesigned so multiple submit buttons are not required.
+- Redesign the interface so multiple submit buttons are not required.
   - (Preferred) Use a multiple pages form as recommended by GOV.UK in [Structuring forms, Start with one thing per page](https://www.gov.uk/service-manual/design/form-structure#start-with-one-thing-per-page).
   - Replace them with radio buttons and a single submit button (requires an extra click from the user though);
-- A separate form can be used for each instance, with a hidden `input` providing the data the submit `button` would normally carry.
+- Use a separate form for each instance, with a hidden `input` providing the data the submit `button` would normally carry.
 This can be a good solution when you have a simple “Delete this row” problem.
 - Last resort solution: Hide the value inside the name of the control.
 A loop